huntdatacenter/docs/docs/coordination/agreements/overview.md

 # Administrative agreements

-**This page holds an overview of the administrative agreements that are key to make science fly in HUNT Cloud.**
+**This page holds an overview of the administrative agreements that are keys to make science fly in HUNT Cloud.**

 We believe a solid framework of documented responsibilities is a success factor to enable simple and secure environments for your scientists.
-As a coordinator this means that you will balance a backstage agreement framework that is somewhat complex.
+Although simple for scientists, as a coordinator you will balance a backstage agreement framework that is somewhat complex.
 Bear with us, once up and running it will provide you with quite some powers.

-::: tip TIP
+::: tip Get going
 Head over to our [get going](/coordination/get-going) page for a step-wise guide on how to start your agreement quest, and the [FAQ](/agreements/faq/) section for frequently asked agreement questions.
 :::